nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

 ## Known bugs

+- The game cannot load if the connection information is wrong.
+You need to manually edit or delete the `apconfig.txt` file from the save folder to fix this.

+- Changing the connection information from within the game by pressing Y needs a reboot.

+- Connecting to another player from the same seed will not reset the save file.

-- The shield ring will not spawn if you already have the reflector ring, making the item uncollectable.
+- The shield ring will not spawn if you already have the reflecting ring, making the item uncollectable.

 - Entering a Bonus Scroll from another level, and then Save & Exit to Map allows you to enter the level the vanilla Bonus Scroll is from, even if it isn't unlocked.